Berlioz at the 1851 Exhibition

 This picture was published in L’Illustration on 10 May 1851, a copy of which is in our collection.

 Crystal Palace was re-erected in Sydenham in 1854.
 The Triennial Handel Festivals were held here between 1859 and 1926, with chorus and orchestra of up to 4000 performers (see below).
-Other events such as Saturday concerts conducted by August Mann (between 1855 and 1901), Schools Choral Festivals and the like were also held at Sydenham site.
-Originally owned by a private company, the Crystal Palace became a national property by public subscription in 1913; it was destroyed by fire in 1936 (Elkin, 1955).
+Other events such as Saturday concerts conducted by August Mann (between 1855 and 1901), Schools Choral Festivals and the like were also held at the Sydenham site.
+Originally owned by a private company, the Crystal Palace became national property by public subscription in 1913; it was destroyed by fire in 1936 (Elkin, 1955).

 This engraving, showing the Handel Festival, was published in the Illustrated London News in 1859.